yschaeff/cncd/INSTALL.md

     - exit

 Now we configure the system to make sure CNCD gets started at boot time.
-Additionally we use UDEV to make sure our printer/cnc device always gets assigend the same TTY.
+Additionally we use UDEV to make sure our printer/cnc device always gets assigned the same TTY.
 This is recommended especially when you are connecting multiple devices to your machine.
-E.g. when two devices could have a race which get assigned /dev/ttyACM0 and which /dev/ttyACM1.
+E.g. two devices could have a race which get assigned /dev/ttyACM0 and which /dev/ttyACM1.

 - Configure CNCD
   - sudo cp ~cnc/cncd/contrib/cncd.service /lib/systemd/system/